Paediatric Radiology for the General Radiologist 2026

 - Interactive discussions, trauma and non-trauma cases, what is relevant and significant, and take home messages that will change your reporting practice

-By the end of the webinar, participants will have:
+By the end of the course, participants will have:

 - a practical and comprehensive case based update on the interpretation and reporting of general paed radiology as well as of suspected inflicted injuries